 Williams Family

-James Cartwright and Mary Thomas Warner at their wedding
+James Cartwright Warner and Mary Thomas Williams at their wedding

 Mary Thomas "Money" WILLIAMS